edunford/tidysynth/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-9-1.png" style="display: block; margin: auto;" />

-Finally, Adabie et al. 2010 outline a way of constructing Fisher’s Exact P-value but taking dividing the post-intervention period MSPE by the pre-intervention period MSPE and then ranking all the cases by this ratio.
-The p-value is the constructed by taking the rank/total.\[1\] The idea is that if the synthetic control fits the observed time series well (low MSPE in the pre-period) and diverges in the post-period (high MSPE in the post-period) then there is a meaningful effect due to the intervention.
-Put differently, a good fit in the pre-period means we’ve generate a descent mapping of the cases behavior.
-If the intervention had no effect, then the post-period and pre-period should continue to map onto one another fairly well.
+Finally, Adabie et al. 2010 outline a way of constructing Fisher’s Exact P-value by dividing the post-intervention MSPE by the pre-intervention MSPE and then ranking all the cases by this ratio in descending order.
+A p-value is then constructed by taking the rank/total.\[1\] The idea is that if the synthetic control fits the observed time series well (low MSPE in the pre-period) and diverges in the post-period (high MSPE in the post-period) then there is a meaningful effect due to the intervention.
+Put differently, a good fit in the pre-period means we’ve generate a descent mapping of the case’s behavior.
+If the intervention had no effect, then the post-period and pre-period should continue to map onto one another fairly well (yielding a ratio close to 1).

-This ratio can be easily plotted, offering insight into the rarity of the case where the intervention actually occurred.
-Here one can see that California is a clear outlier.
+This ratio can be easily plotted using `plot_mspe_ratio()`, offering insight into the rarity of the case where the intervention actually occurred.

 ``` r
 smoking_out %>% plot_mspe_ratio()